mermaid-js/mermaid-cli/docs/reviewing.md

 ```

 After pushing, CI should re-run on that commit, and Percy should show up on the
-PR after a few minutes, **as long as both branchs have the same commit hash**.
+PR after a few minutes, **as long as both branches have the same commit hash**.